LeoCerqueira/LeoCerqueira/README.md

 ##### What I like/love:

-  I love programming and helping people to get better in life by programming.\
+  I love programming and helping people to get better in life by programming. 💻\
-  Friends\
+  Friends❤️ \
-  Fámily\
+  Fámily 👪\
-  My little dog\
+  My little dog 🐶\
-  Waterfalls\
+  Waterfalls 🌊\
-  Trails\
+  Trails 🌲 \
-  Cycling\
+  Cycling 🚴

 ##### Some of my latest works: